clgonzalez93/clgonzalez93/README.md

 ## Hi there, I'm Clara 👋

-- 🧚 I'm a translation professional with six years experience, tech nerd and aspiring software developer based in London
+- 🧚 I'm a translation professional with 7 years experience, tech nerd and aspiring software developer based in London
-- 🌱 I'm currently learning the basics of Django
+- 🌱 I'm currently working on developing projects with Django
 - 💬 In addition to programming languages, I speak Danish, Swedish, Spanish and English
 - ✨ You can see some of the project I've worked on here: https://clgonzalez93.github.io/